 First, you have to determine whether the feedback has any tangible value or is purely emotional.
-If it’s the former, you can assess the value and use it to formulate your next course of action.
+If it’s the former, you can assess its value and use it to formulate your next course of action.
 If it’s the latter, you should still try to understand where the client is coming from — more often than not there is a reason why the client is acting this way.
 In the event that you need to start over, be sure to earnestly reevaluate the objectives of the project with the client and reestablish expectations so the same situation doesn’t happen again.

 Choose your battles wisely.
 Always do your best to reach a compromise and focus on moving forward.

-Unfortunately, there will be (rare) instances when the client refuses to listen to anything you have to say, and insists on having their way.
+Unfortunately, there will be instances when the client refuses to listen to anything you have to say and insists on having their way.
 Even worse, they can just be plain negative and will take any chance to put you down.

 Now, you are faced with two choices.
 The easiest and least stressful is to give up on the project and not work with the client ever again.
 Be honest with them and try not to end things on a bad note.

 Otherwise, you just have to grit your teeth, separate yourself from the work, and do what they ask.
-You can try to offer advice to the client from time to time, but your main concern would be to get the project over and done with as soon as possible.
-At the end of the day, freelancing is a business, and if the client is happy, you get paid.
+You can offer advice to the client from time to time if necessary, but your main concern should be to get the project over and done with as soon as possible.
+At the end of the day freelancing is a business, and if the client is happy, you get paid.

-In the end, managing client feedback as a freelance graphic designer is a matter of patience and persistence.
-When done well, it will help establish you as a professional who is willing to work with the client to bring the project to success.
+Ultimately, managing client feedback as a freelance graphic designer is a matter of patience and persistence.
+When done well, it will help establish you as a professional who is willing to work closely with the client to bring the project to success.
 In doing so, you have to be prepared to find middle ground and leave your pride on the backburner, while guiding the client towards an end result that is satisfactory to both parties.